tungsten-ai/docs/docs/building_your_model/model_definition.md

         return outputs
 ```

-### Declaring dependencies and runtime configuration
+### Declare dependencies and runtime configuration
 You can declare dependencies and runtime configuration via ``define_model`` decorator:
 ```python hl_lines="17-20"
 from typing import List